 Washington’s 2020 legislative session is officially over and there is much to celebrate!
 We went into this short session with one of our most ambitious agendas to-date and lawmakers delivered some major victories.
 In total, we saw five major gun responsibility bills pass and a historic investment in gun violence prevention programs:

 - SB 6288: This bill creates a first-in-the-nation Office of Firearm Safety and Violence Prevention, which will be tasked with gathering data, supporting victims of gun violence, and administering a grant program to community violence intervention groups.
-This is a crucial first step toward addressing the gun violence that impacts our communities every day.
+This is a crucial first step toward addressing the gun violence that impacts our communities – especially Black and brown communities – every day.

 - SB 5434: This bill keeps our youngest children safe by prohibiting guns in child care and early learning facilities.
 This extends existing protections in place for K-12 schools to spaces where our youngest kids go to learn and play.

 - HB 2467: This bill will centralize Washington state’s background check system.
 Streamlining the system will ease the burden on law enforcement and help keep guns out of the wrong hands.